North Jutlandic Island

-The North Jutlandic Island (Nørrejyske Ø), Vendsyssel-Thy, or Jutland north of the Limfjord (Jylland nord for Limfjorden), is the northernmost part of Denmark and of Jutland.
-It is more common to refer to the three traditional districts Vendsyssel, Hanherred and Thy, however.
-The area has been intermittently a tied island, and during modern times was not surrounded by water until a storm in February 1825, which severed the region from the remainder of Jutland and caused a water connection between the North Sea and the western end of the Limfjord.
-Hence it is traditionally regarded as a part of Jutland rather than a separate island.
+The North Jutlandic Island (Nørrejyske Ø), Vendsyssel-Thy, or Jutland north of the Limfjord (Jylland nord for Limfjorden) is the northernmost part of continental Denmark and of Jutland.
+It is more common to refer to the three traditional districts of Vendsyssel, Hanherred, and Thy.
+The area has been intermittently a tied island and, during modern times, was not surrounded by water until a storm in February 1825, which severed the region from the remainder of Jutland and created a water connection between the North Sea and the western end of the Limfjord.
+Vendsyssel-Thy retains its traditional status as a part of Jutland even though it is now an island.

-Geographically, it is the second largest island of Denmark after Zealand (excluding Greenland) with a population of 294,424 on 1 January 2020.
-309,834 lived on the island in 1981.
+By area, it is the second-largest island of Denmark after Zealand (excluding Greenland), with a population of 294,424 on 1 January 2020.
+309,834 people lived on the island in 1981.

 Danes rarely refer to the area as a whole, but more often to the three constituent districts or to North Jutland (which also includes an area south of the Limfjord).
-The adjectives nordenfjords and søndenfjords are also commonly used, meaning north and south of the Fjord, respectively.
+The adjectives nordenfjords and søndenfjords are also commonly used, meaning north and south of the fjord, respectively.
 The names can all be considered ad hoc creations, as a traditional name for the island is lacking.

-The island has six fixed transport links to the mainland (four road bridges, one road tunnel and one rail bridge).
-There are also two car ferry connections.

 History

-The North Jutlandic Island was connected to the Jutland Peninsula by the narrow sand tombolo of Agger Tange between c.
+The narrow sand tombolo of Agger Tange connected North Jutland Island to the Jutland Peninsula between c.
 1200 and 1825.
 The area became an island again due to a storm on 3 February 1825, when the North Sea broke through the Agger Tange in its far southwest, separating the area from mainland Jutland and creating the Agger Channel.
-The current separator is the Thyborøn Channel which was created slightly further south by a flood in 1862.
+The current separator is the Thyborøn Channel, which was created slightly further south by a flood in 1862.
 The original Agger Channel filled up with sand in 1877.

-The syssel was a medieval sub-division which is regarded as the oldest type of administrative unit in Denmark, existing since before the middle ages.
-The land of the North Jutlandic Island was divided into two of these, Thysyssel (including Hanherred) and Vendsyssel.
+The syssel was a medieval sub-division which is regarded as the oldest type of administrative unit in Denmark, having existed since before the Middle Ages.
+The land of the North Jutlandic Island was divided into two of these: Thysyssel (including Hanherred) and Vendsyssel.

 Geography

+The island is marked by very flat terrain with dry, grassy slopes and sandy coasts, especially on its north and east.
+The island hosts the largest sand dune in northern Europe, the Råbjerg Mile.

 The North Jutlandic Island consists of these three traditional regions: